babak01/vertex-ai-llm-comparator-docker/README.md

 1. Ensure you have a **Google Cloud service account key** file (`.json` format) with access to Vertex AI.

-2. Run the Docker container, replacing `/path/to/your/service_account.json` with the actual path to your credentials file on your local machine:
+2. Run the Docker container.
+On Unix-based systems (Linux/macOS), use the following command, replacing `/path/to/your/service_account.json` with the actual path to your credentials file:

    ```bash
    docker run -p 8501:8501 \